kitproj/kit/README.md

 * **Terminal output**: Tasks run concurrently and their status is muxed into a single terminal window, so you're not overwhelmed by pages of terminal output.
 * **Log capture**: Logs are captured so you can look at them anytime.

+Kit was written with extensive help from AI.

 ## Install

 `kit` is a standalone 8Mb binary (like `jq)`.
 You can download it from the [releases page](https://github.com/alexec/kit/releases/tag).
 If you're on MacOS, you can use `brew`: